2026 Silicon Valley Employee Benefits Conference

 Presented by Benifex

-Benefits and well-being leaders in tech can’t afford to design for today alone.
-In a sector defined by rapid innovation, leaner teams and global competition for specialist talent, strategies must actively support performance – not just respond to change.
+Benefits and wellbeing leaders can’t afford to design for today alone.
+In a landscape defined by rapid innovation, leaner teams and global competition for specialist talent, strategies must actively support performance – not just respond to change.

 Workforce dynamics are shifting fast.
 Expectations are rising – over 70% of younger employees say benefits matter more than they did two years ago – while ageing populations and rising costs push health, protection and financial security to the top of the agenda.

-In this forward-looking session, award-winning psychologist, bestselling HR author and Chief Innovation Officer at Benifex, Gethin Nadin explores what today’s workforce signals reveal about the next five years – and how life stage, behavior and workforce insight enable predictive plan design for global technology organizations focused on resilience and growth.
+In this forward-looking session, award-winning psychologist, bestselling HR author and Chief Advisory Officer at Benifex, Gethin Nadin will explore what today’s workforce signals reveal about the next five years.
+Drawing on global research with 7,000 employees, the session will examine how life stage, behavior and workforce insight enable predictive plan design for global organizations focused on resilience and growth.

-• How rising expectations signal where strategies must evolve
+• How rising employee expectations signal where strategies must evolve

-• What an aging, multi-generational workforce means for health, protection and cost strategy
+• What an ageing, multi-generational workforce means for health, protection and cost strategy

 • Why life course variables are more predictive than generational classifications